ntustison/PaperANTsX/Text/results.md

 find these evaluation measures to be much more useful than other commonly applied criteria as they are closer to assessing the actual utility of these thickness measurements as biomarkers for disease [@holbrook2020anterolateral] or growth.
-For example, in recent work [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
+In recent work [@Rebsamen:2020aa] the authors employ correlation with FreeSurfer thickness values as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
 This evaluation, unfortunately, is